Review – Devil May Cry

 I have read a lot of bad reviews, and not just on this site.
 There are things I feel should be mandatory in a good review besides just a breakdown of graphics, audio, gameplay and control.
 At worst, a review is nothing but three 80 word blurbs, half of each spent on being “funny” or about 300 words and then some pictures representing the reviewers feelings of the game, we in the biz call them emoticons.

 Tell us who made the game.
 Mario Golf was not made by Nintendo, nor was Paper Mario.
 I cannot tell if this is due to a lack of research or if reviewers just think we don’t need to know.
 I guess their logic is that telling us Nintendo made a game is easier than telling us Camelot did.
-This is self satisfying since if they had been telling us the actual developers’ names over the last few decades then continuing to tell us wouldn’t confuse nearly as many people. → [send private information]
+This is self satisfying since if they had been telling us the actual developers’ names over the last few decades then continuing to tell us wouldn’t confuse nearly as many people. → A reader is you.

 Review – ChoroQ